It’s not your fault.

 1. Talk it out.

 There are many voice dictation software apps you can use.
 One of the best is Dragon Dictation (free for iOS and Android).
 Is it perfect?
 No, it’s not.
-But it can be really handy.
+But it can be handy.
 I wrote a good portion of this book using this approach.
 It definitely works.
-So if you’ve got a commute, instead of listening to music, now you can just listen to the sound of your own sweet voice.
+So if you’ve got a commute, instead of listening to music, now you can listen to the sound of your own sweet voice fill the page.

 2. Hit the road.